Updated November 7th, 2018, to reflect price changes and add new information

 Who are these for?

-Anyone who has found themselves between a rock and a hard place, financially speaking.
-No matter what pair you commit to from this list of the best earbuds under $50, you’ll be making the least amount of compromises possible, given the constraints.
+- Budget listeners.
+No matter what pair you commit to from this list of the best earbuds under $50, you’ll be making the least amount of compromises possible given the constraints.

 The best earbuds under $50 are the RHA MA390